MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierarchy-lists.md

 A row that's indented from a row above is considered a *child* of that row.
 The row above is considered the *parent*.
 Indenting rows can help organize related records in the list and make it more readable for the user.

-You can display indented hierarchy lists on any page type, including List pages, Worksheets and ListParts, that can also be editable.
+You can display indented hierarchy lists on any page type, including List pages, Worksheets, and ListParts.
+Pages can also be editable.

 There are two kinds of indented hierarchy lists: fixed and collapsible.
 In a fixed hierarchy, rows that are indented are always shown.
 In a collapsible, users can collapse and expand parent rows to show and hide child records.